pothi/wp-in-a-box/README.md

 Script/s to install LEMP in a linux box.
 This LEMP stack is fine-tuned towards WordPress installations.
 It may work for other PHP based applications, too.
 For more details, please see the blog post at [https://www.tinywp.in/wp-in-a-box/](https://www.tinywp.in/wp-in-a-box/).

+There are a number of similar scripts available on the internet.
+The unique feature of this repo is in [security considerations](https://github.com/pothi/wp-in-a-box#security-considerations).

 ## Supported Platforms

 + Ubuntu Bionic Beaver (18.04.x)